dilsson17/SOC-Home-Lab/2-Attack-Detections/T1003.001-LSASS-Dump/README.md

 ![LSASS Event](../../powershell-event.png)

 ## Analyst Takeaway
-This activity shows how PowerShell can be used to dump LSASS memory and attempt credential access.
-Monitoring command line activity is important for detecting this behavior.
+This activity shows how attackers may try to access credentials by dumping LSASS memory.
+Looking at command-line activity, elevated privileges, and suspicious dumping behavior is important for detection.